 The least warrant for antitrust intervention occurs when higher tied product prices fail to result from foreclosure of rivals and are not reflected in customer prices that are not higher overall.
 For example, most ties of complementary products (1) fail to foreclose any rival from anything because the tied product is a common ingredient or other common expendable input; and also (2) fail to result in higher consumer prices for the tying/tied combination because the firm is in competition with other firms and could not assess a monopoly price increase.
 The last conclusion is true even though a price discrimination tie typically results in higher prices for the tied product alone.
 Finally, an even stronger case for lower prices results in situations where the tied product is a manufactured good sold at prices above cost.
 In those cases tying can eliminate double marginalization, thus benefiting both consumers and the tying seller.

 antitrust, tying, leverage, foreclosure, price discrimination

 Hovenkamp, Herbert J., "Tying and the Rule of Reason: Understanding Leverage, Foreclosure, and Price Discrimination" (2011).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1864.